-Study: Most enterprise IoT transactions are unencrypted
+Study: most enterprise IoT transactions are unencrypted

 Zscaler recommends these security precautions:

 - Change default credentials to something more secure.
-As employees bring in devices, encourage them to use strong passwords and to keep their firmware current.
+As employees bring in devices, encourage them to use strong passwords and to keep their firmware current

-- Isolate IoT devices on networks and restrict inbound and outbound network traffic.
+- Isolate IoT devices on networks and restrict inbound and outbound network traffic

-- Restrict access to IoT devices from external networks and block unnecessary ports from external access.
+- Restrict access to IoT devices from external networks and block unnecessary ports from external access

-- Apply regular security and firmware updates to IoT devices, and secure network traffic.
+- Apply regular security and firmware updates to IoT devices, and secure network traffic

-- Deploy tools to gain visibility of shadow-IoT devices already inside the network so they can be protected.
+- Deploy tools to gain visibility of shadow-IoT devices already inside the network so they can be protected

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.